top of page

 Where do we conduct our Board & Train Programs?

-Board and Train Programs take place in our trainers' homes.
-Our trainers have areas within their home dedicated to our Board & Train customers with kennels for the dogs.
+All Board and Train Programs take place in our trainers' climate-controlled residence.
+Your dog will be living with us!
+Our trainers have areas within their residence dedicated to our Board & Train clients with kennels/crates for the dogs.
 Our Board & Train dogs are treated as one of the family and are often socialized with our trainer's personal dogs.
-All Board & Train customers fill out a form listing out their dogs needs and feeding schedule.
-Customers provide the trainer with the food of their choice along with any other medication or dietary needs for their dog.
-Trainers provide daily updated so you can see the progress of your dog.

 What is clicker training?